ziphead/processing/README.md

 # processing
-Processing visualization for Exoviz projecth
+Processing visualization for the Exoviz project